WHAT DO YOU CHARGE FOR RECORDING / MIXING / MASTERING?

 You can find all of that information on our RATES page, but if you're not sure what it would cost for your project specifically, please CONTACT USfor a personalized quote.
 Every project is unique, and we are committed to helping you get a fair price for your project!

 HOW LONG DOES IT TAKE TO RECORD?
 HOW FAR OUT ARE YOU BOOKED UP?

 2) How far are you booked up?
 We are usually booked up three to four weeks in advance.
-In rare cases, we may be booked out as far as eight weeks.
+In some cases, we may be booked out as far as eight weeks.
 Please note: weekends always book up before weekdays.
 Please plan ahead for your project and contact us for availability.
 The easiest way is to have some dates in mind, and simply ask if we are available on those dates!
 Usually we are working with multiple clients at once, so scheduling that many people can get tricky -- we appreciate your patience, understanding, and can't wait to work with you!

 IS IT CHEAPER TO RECORD BY THE HOUR OR PRICE PER SONG?